OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

 An implicit equation can be solved using the base `Component` class in OpenMDAO as long as the component solves the residual equations in its `execute` method.
 However, there are some advantages to letting OpenMDAO be aware of states and residuals.
-First, this allows you to define analytic derivatives so that the implicit component can form part of the coupled solution of the full model gradient without having to resort to finite difference.
-In addition, solving the residual equations can be performed by OpenMDAO, both locally as part of the execution of the implicit component, as well as globally if you want to converge your implicit component simultaneously with other solver loops in the model.
+First, this allows us to define analytic derivatives so that the implicit component can form part of the coupled solution of the full model gradient without having to resort to finite difference.
+In addition, solving the residual equations can be performed by OpenMDAO, both locally as part of the execution of the implicit component, as well as globally if we want to converge our implicit component simultaneously with other solver loops in the model.

-For the sake of convenience, we've broadened the definition of an implicit component to allow the inclusion of additional inputs and outputs that aren't part of the implicit equations.
+For the sake of convenience, we've broadened the definition of an implicit component to include additional inputs and outputs that aren't part of the implicit equations.

     .. math::